-Under the Audit Policy, all permitted services to be provided by the external auditor must be pre-approved by the Audit Committee or a designated member of the Audit Committee.
+Under the Audit Policy, certain permitted services described therein that may be provided by the external auditor have been pre-approved, subject to the fee threshold described below.
+Any other permitted services that are not set out in the Audit Policy require specific pre-approval by the Audit Committee or a designated member of the Audit Committee.
 Any pre-approval granted by a designated member must be reported to the Audit Committee at its next scheduled meeting.

 Under the Audit Policy, the Audit Committee has established a fee threshold for pre-approved services, which is that the aggregate fees paid to the external auditor for pre-approved services must equal no more than 25% of the anticipated audit fees for our Company for the prior year.
+Any proposed services exceeding such fee threshold require specific pre-approval by the Audit Committee.
 At least annually, the external auditor provides the Audit Committee with a report of the audit, audit-related, tax and other non-audit services provided for the year, together with the actual fees incurred, for the Audit Committee's ratification.